John-R-Wallace-NOAA/CI_for_the_mean_of_Log-Normal_Distributed_Data/README.md

-This function is in the JRWToolBox R package.
+This function is in the JRWToolBox R package (https://github.com/John-R-Wallace/JRWToolBox).

 There is test code is below the function.
 Note that the format for the output is: lower CI, mean, uppper CI.